Search Posts

 It is a responsible form of government

-Reduces influences of local concerns
+Reduces the influence of local concerns

 Direct representations are fewer under this system of government at the local level.
 That is because it compels elected officials to compromise their positions in order to align with what the majority supports.
 These worries are frequently unrelated to the situation in the real world and may not adequately address the plight of the governed.